PatWie/tf_zmq/README.md

 related projects:
 -------------

-There have been 2 attemps for solving this problem (at least I know two attemps):
+There have been 2 attemps for solving this problem:
-- [Tensorpack](https://github.com/ppwwyyxx/tensorpack) this requires a python script to send data as it is based on TensorProto (protobuf)
+- [Tensorpack](https://github.com/ppwwyyxx/tensorpack) this solution requires a python script to send data as it is based on TensorProto protobuf (currently not exported by TF)
-- [pull-request TF](https://github.com/tensorflow/tensorflow/pull/8728) here you need to specify the shape dimensions in advance
+- [pull-request TF](https://github.com/tensorflow/tensorflow/pull/8728) here you need to specify the shape dimensions in advance also based on TensorProto

+You probably do not want to link a game engine with the TF core.